zihongx/AI-Assistant---Education/data/Basic_information.md

 * If students/parents need to permanently change their class time, students/parents must inform/request the school to do so at least two weeks ahead so the school can schedule such changes.

 * All the courses/curriculum are closely connected and scheduled one after the other.
 Each class and lesson is attentively prepared by our teachers.
 Only by learning efficiently and cooperating with your teachers will you make progress and continuously improve.
-If students miss class time due to personal reasons and leave, course content will not be coherent; or, if students do not complete homework according to teacher’s requirements, the school does not guarantee learning improvements.
+If students miss class time due to personal reasons and leave, course content will not be coherent; or, if students do not complete homework according to teacher's requirements, the school does not guarantee learning improvements.
 You are responsible for your own actions, and tuition will not be refundable at that point.

 * Each student/parent will have their corresponding WeChat group.
-Teachers will regularly provide feedback on such student’s progress and situation.
+Teachers will regularly provide feedback on such student's progress and situation.

 * If you need to ask for leave, please explain the reason and situation at least three days in advance through your corresponding WeChat group.
-If the student is ill, please provide a doctor’s note for proof of evidence.
+If the student is ill, please provide a doctor's note for proof of evidence.
 If in an emergency, please show proof of evidence as well.
 Otherwise, the regular class hours will be deducted.
 Students cannot cancel class more than 3 times (except for sickness) during a 50-hours course.

 * There is no make-up class for small classes.
 If you ask for leave, you can ask your teacher to provide a class recording.